-I was twenty-five or twenty-six when I transitioned from hobbyist to amateur professional in the theatre.
+I was twenty-five or twenty-six when I transitioned from hobbyist to amateur professional working in theater and film/television.
 Otherwise known as the time I first got paid for it.
 (There’s a book with that title, about the tales of Hollywood writers, which I always think of.)

 The overlap from hobbyist to paid was such that it’s really all I was doing.
 Which is the way it’s supposed to be done I think.
 I had a part-time job in a gym, with a lot of flexibility, and I was auditioning and acting.